Akadil/Akadil/README.md

 > Being a problem-solver and someone who can be relied on is what I try to do my best.\
 > I'm also into UI/UX, design, entrepreneurship, music, mechatronics, quantum computing, and all the good stuff.

+> I'm Akadil Kalimodayev, a kazakh 🇰🇿 software engineer .\
+> 📚 Currently study at Ecole 42 in Paris.
+Finished the Bachelor on Math and Computer Science.\
+>

 <details>
 <summary>Click here to know more about me :)</summary>